SHIELDING YOU

 If you lose your motion, you have not given up your right to use the state and federal appeals processes to continue to fight your case.
 Our appellate attorneys at the Panella Law Firm are ready to fight and take your case as far as it needs to go to get you the relief you deserve.

-Why Choose Michael Panella as Your Orlando Post-Conviction Lawyer?
+Why Choose Michael Panella As Your Orlando Post-conviction Lawyer?

 Attorney Michael Panella was awarded the Avvo Client Choice Award four years running, because of his commitment to his clients and getting the results they need and deserve.
 People often blame their lawyers for their legal troubles, but time after time, Mike’s clients leave five-star reviews of his work.